Skip to main content

 Simplified

-When the Big 3 Have Improved Significantly (Over 5%):
+When the Big 3 Have Improved Significantly (Over 5%)

-When Performance in the Big 3 Has Not Improved by 5% or Shows No Change:
+When Performance in the Big 3 Has Not Improved by 5% or Shows No Change

-Advanced
+Advanced Analysis

 We suggest a 3-5% tolerance limit with an athlete's data.
 For example, if an athlete's reaction time is 3% slower, this is acceptable as long as their variation and accuracy have improved.
-But a increase in reaction time over 5% is a sign that they are slowing down too much.
+But an increase in reaction time over 5% is a sign that they are slowing down too much.
 If an athlete's variability increases by 7% and their reaction time improves markedly, it indicates quicker cognitive processing.
 However, an increase in variability over 7% suggests they are faster but inconsistent.

 Aim for a tolerance limit of 5% to balance cognitive performance, speed, and consistency effectively.